capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

   * Background
   * Programming Language
   * Quest Description
+* If a multiplayer quest is made, then a room/party code must be generated so others can join party with the user who created the quest.

 [//]: # (Use case 5 functional requirements, Playing a solo quest)
 * Users must be able to create parties/rooms of two to four to start a quest.